NFL Draft’s Top 10 Workout Warrior Busts

 [EDITOR’S NOTE: AdBlock must be disabled in order for the slideshow to function properly.]

 How a college player performs in workouts after their college career often has just as much (if not more) bearing on their draft stock as their college careers themselves.
-Yet Brian Urlacher or Chris Johnson, many other “workout wonders” have failed to deliver in the NFL.
-We rank the NFL Draft's Top 10 Workout Warrior Busts.
+Unlike Brian Urlacher and Chris Johnson, many other “workout wonders” have failed to deliver in the NFL.
+We rank the NFL Draft’s Top 10 Workout Warrior Busts.

 Archuleta’s size (5-foot-11 and 215 pounds) raised doubts about his draft stock.
 He rendered those concerns moot by running a 4.42 40-yard dash, posting a 39-inch vertical leap and benching 225 pounds 31 times (staggeringly high for a DB).

 Archuleta was actually solid in five seasons with the Rams after they drafted him 21st overall.
 The dreaded b-word only became attached to him after he failed to live up to the six-year, $30 million contract the Redskins handed him following the 2005 season.
 Benched in D.C. and then traded, Yahoo’s Jason Cole recently ranked Archuleta the 10th-worst free agent signing ever.

 In defense of Heyward-Bey, he was likely just as shocked as everyone else when Oakland (now infamously) took him seventh overall four years ago.

 Although the Maryland WR wasn’t a bad player by any means — he had 138 receptions and 13 TDs in three seasons with the Terps — most pundits predicted that Texas Tech’s Michael Crabtree and Missouri’s Jeremy Maclin would be off the board before DHB.